mmattel/Antora-Asciidoc-Extensions/antora/dynamic loading attributes/README.md

        enabled: true
    ```
 3. Prepare the global attribute file you want to include and make it available.\
 Most easiest, _move_ all attributes from the global existing playbook (site.yml) into an own file.
-The playbook should the only contain the attributes definition:
+The playbook will then only contain the attributes definition:
    ```
    asciidoc:
      attributes: